djav1985/v-wordpress-plugin-updater/README.md

 Run `composer install` in the `update-api/` directory to install project dependencies.
 This will fetch the FastRoute library and generate the `vendor/` directory with an autoloader configured for the `App\\` namespace.
 The previous `autoload.php` file has been removed; load classes by requiring `vendor/autoload.php` instead.

+### Coding Standards

+Run `vendor/bin/phpcs update-api` and `vendor/bin/phpcs mu-plugin` to check coding standards for each component.

 ### Usage

 1. Copy the files from the repository's `mu-plugin/` folder into your WordPress installation's `wp-content/mu-plugins/` directory.
 Create the directory if it doesn't exist.
 WordPress automatically loads any PHP files placed here.